julian-kreis/maude-data-extractor/README.md

 Then you can choose if you want to merge duplicate groups into one entry

 4. **Export Options:**
-You can choose to export results to CSV and/or Excel.
+You can choose to export results to JSON, CSV and/or Excel.
+You can choose the filename of your exports

 ---